Underground Production of Electromagnetic Dark States by MeV-scale Electron Beams and Detection with CCDs: Analytic Treatment of the Four-Body Phase Space

 up to a critical value

 at which $\chi$ can be produced at rest, the lower bound of the energy is

 For $m_{\chi} < m_{\chi ,0}$, the lower bound is $E_{\chi}^{\text{min}}=m_\chi$.
-The physical region of $E_\chi$ for different values of $m_{\chi}$ are shown in Fig.~\ref{fig:intlim.physreg}.
+The physical region of $E_\chi$ at different values of $m_{\chi}$ is shown in Fig.~\ref{fig:intlim.physreg} for $E_2=100$\,MeV.
 Expectedly, for an observable like the energy of $\chi$, the bounds of the physical region are solely determined by the physical input parameters, i.e. the total energy we put into the system and the masses of the participating particles.

 For $\cos\theta_{\chi}$, we need to carefully examine the boost from the centre-of-mass (CM) frame $\vec{p}_1+\vec{p}_2=0$, in which the limits of $t_{2\chi}$ are defined with the CM angle $\cos\theta_{2\chi}=\pm1$, into the lab frame where $\vec{p}_1=0$.
 In the lab frame it is convenient to put the incoming momentum $\vec{p}_2$, i.e. the beam line, into the z-axis, thus having $t_{2\chi}= m_e^2 + m_{\chi}^2 - 2E_2 E_{\chi} + 2 \abs{\vec{p}_2}\abs{\vec{p}_{\chi}} \cos\theta_{\chi}$.
 This allows for the reduction of the boost from the CM frame to the lab frame into a transformation along the z-axis by aligning the CM three-momenta $\vec{p}_{1,\text{CM}}=-\vec{p}_{2,\text{CM}}$ parallel to this axis.
 Hence, the maximum value for the $\chi$'s angle is evidentially $0^\circ$, or $\cos\theta_{\chi}=1$, in the lab frame as well.
 This is because the boost from CM to lab frame is along the beam line, so a vector parallel to it will experience no change in direction.
 In principle, the lowest value of $\cos\theta_{\chi}$ could be~$-1$.
 This, however, will be increased by the velocity of $\chi$.
 The minimum value of $\cos\theta_{\chi}$ is then determined by the minimum value of $s_{34\bar{\chi}}$ for a fixed $E_{\chi}$.
 To find the exact lower limit, we use the definition of the invariant $s_{34\bar{\chi}}$ to derive a form for the cosine of the angle as